Saint Peter's University: 2000-present

 In March 2012, the college was granted the university designation by the New Jersey State Secretary for Higher Education and would thus change its name.
 On August 14, 2012, Saint Peter's announced the official change on its website, becoming Saint Peter's University.

 In 2013, the new Mac Mahon Student Center was completed.
+It houses offices for many of Saint Peter's administrative branches, as well as numerous student led organizations such as the Student Government Association.

 In 2014, the university opened a center for undocumented students, providing them a safe space and mentoring, a resource library, legal support, and advice for them and their families about deportation defense and immigration issues.

 In 2019, the university named its business school for former congressman, lawyer, and businessman Frank J. Guarini who had gifted the university $10 million.

+In 2021, the university opened and dedicated the renovated Yanitelli Center, now named Run Baby Run Arena, with a victory over fellow Jersey City school, New Jersey City University, 90–66 in an exhibition game.
+The renovation was secured through a $5 million lead gift from alumni and former basketball player Thomas P. Mac Mahon.
+Mac Mahon, a 1968 graduate of Saint Peter's, and a member of the Saint Peter's University Board of Trustees, decided to honor his former 1967–68 teammates by naming the renovated space the "Run Baby Run Arena" after that team's nickname for its high-scoring offense.

+The following year, the university opened a new six-story residence hall named Panepinto Hall in honor of alumnus Joseph A. Panepinto on the university's East Campus.
+In the fall of 2018, Panepinto made a $10 million gift to Saint Peter's, which at the time was the largest single gift in the university's history.

 Academics

 The university includes the following schools and college: